meranza/Abusive-Language-Detection-using-BERT/README.md

 # 🚨 Abusive Language Detection using BERT

-This project detects abusive comments on social media using **Natural Language Processing (NLP)** and a **BERT-based deep learning model**.
+This project detects abusive comments on social media using Natural Language Processing (NLP) and a BERT-based deep learning model, which is one of the Large Language Models (LLMs).
 It leverages pre-trained transformer embeddings to classify text into multiple categories of abuse with high accuracy.

 ---